jexzyjames/zidio-project/README.md

-# zidio-project
+# Details of Project

-Zidio Internship project {Location Tracker}
+This project was built with React.